Teacher Resources

 Intro to Econ Unit

 Property Rights / Tragedy of the Commons – Fisheries are a classic case of the tragedy of the commons–and a great example of how establishing social norms and property rights can avert that tragedy.
 This fun (and often frenetic) simulation lets your students experience the incentives of the commons first-hand, showing why resource depletion can occur even when it’s in no one’s interest.
-(Created by the Fraser Institute)
+(Created by the Foundation for Teaching Economics)

 Download the Game